serverfarmer/heartbeat-server/README.md

 https://serwer1598662.home.pl/heartbeat/query.php?id=mysql_server_yourdomain_com
 ```

-and the monitoring system should check for "ALIVE" keyword in the response.
+and your monitoring sensor should check for "ALIVE" keyword in the response.